 A computed tomography (CT or CAT scan) allows doctors to see inside your body.
 It uses a combination of X-rays along with a computer to create pictures of your organs, bones, and other tissues.
 It shows greater detail than that shown on a regular X-ray.

-A CT scan can be performed on any part of your body.
+A CT scan (CAT scan) can be performed on any part of your body.
 It doesn’t take very long, is completely painless, and claustrophobia is not an issue.

 Sometimes, depending on the area being targeted, your doctor may request a contrast CT.
 This is a CT scan with the addition of a dye, to help the doctor see the area being examined in greater detail.
 The dye used may be injected or can be in the form of a liquid you may be asked to drink, prior to your scan.